novix-sa/cubeplan/docs/Homepage.md

 What it is:

 **Pyplan.org**
-Pyplan is an integrated development environment (IDE) of Python data analytics and Data Modeling Apps.
+Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.

 **Pyplan.com**
 Pyplan is the unique platform for developing Business Intelligence, Data Analytics and Corporate Performance Management (CPM) based on the *lingua franca* of data science: Python